abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpBackgroundJobs

 This table stores information about the background jobs in the application and facilitates their efficient management and tracking.
-Each entry in the table contains details of a background job, including job name, arguments, try count, next try time, last try time, abandoned status, and priority.
+Each entry in the table contains details of a background job, including the job name, arguments, try count, next try time, last try time, abandoned status, and priority.

 ## [Tenant Management Module](Tenant-Management.md)